tshort/COMTRADE.jl/README.md

 [![Build Status](https://travis-ci.org/tshort/COMTRADE.jl.svg?branch=master)](https://travis-ci.org/tshort/COMTRADE.jl)

-This package supports reading files in COMTRADE format (Common format for Transient Data Exchange for power systems).
+This Julia package supports reading files in COMTRADE format (Common format for Transient Data Exchange for power systems).
 1991 and 1999 file formats are supported.
 Some of the configuration features from the 2013 version are supported, but these have not been tested.